Amateur Radio Is On

 At its core (pun intended), MeshCore is a lightweight, open-source C++ library built to enable mesh networking over LoRa and other packet-based radios.
 Designed for embedded devices, MeshCore provides a multi-hop routing protocol that lets devices communicate with each other without needing internet access or centralized infrastructure.

 That means radios in a MeshCore network can pass messages across multiple hops, making it possible to reach nodes that would otherwise be out of range.
-Think of it like a digital bucket brigade, where each device helps relay information along to the next.
+Think of it like a digital bucket brigade, where numerous repeaters help relay information along toward its destination.

 MeshCore was developed with portability and efficiency in mind, making it ideal for microcontrollers and single-board computers like the ESP32.
 It supports devices from manufacturers like Heltec and RAK Wireless, and it can run on low-power setups, including solar-powered nodes in the middle of nowhere.